UniMath/agda-unimath/CODINGSTYLE.md

 In essence, our refactoring conventions are guided by the goal of ensuring that our code remains as conceptually clear and as effective as possible.
 Finally, a maintainable codebase is a welcoming codebase.
-By ensuring that the agda-unimath code is easy to understand and navigate, new contributors can more readily participate in the project.
-This is crucial for the growth and dynamism of the agda-unimath community.
+By ensuring that the `agda-unimath` code is easy to understand and navigate, new contributors can more readily participate in the project.
+This is crucial for the growth and dynamism of the `agda-unimath` community.
 It allows a diverse group of developers, each with their unique skills and perspectives, to contribute to the project's ongoing success.

-So, refactoring isn't just about "cleaning up" the code; it's a strategic approach to ensure the longevity, vitality, and success of the agda-unimath project.
+So, refactoring isn't just about "cleaning up" the code; it's a strategic approach to ensure the longevity, vitality, and success of the `agda-unimath` project.

-## Guidelines for definitions in the agda-unimath library
+## Guidelines for definitions in the `agda-unimath` library

-- **Universe Polymorphism**: Agda-Unimath is built on universe polymorphism to enhance applicability.
+- **Universe Polymorphism**: We make use of universe polymorphism to to make our definitions maximally applicable.
   Each assumed type or type family is assigned its own universe level, catering to a wide range of mathematical theories.
 - **Reuse of Definitions**: We advocate for the maximal use of existing definitions in both type specifications and definition bodies.
 This not only helps maintain naming consistency, but also highlights the correlation between current and prior definitions, while keeping our code concise and to the point.
-Certainly!
-Let me help you refine this point.
 - **Comprehensive infrastructure for key concepts**: To further elucidate the usage and the scope of each concept in the library, we often invest in creating comprehensive infrastructure around it.
 This approach not only